-The aim of this survey is to understand the behaviours, attitudes and preferences of podcast listeners regarding different types of podcasts, including podcasts on the topic of mental health.
-It is also designed to understand the relationship between listening to podcasts and different aspects of mental health.
+The aim of this survey was to understand the behaviours, attitudes and preferences of podcast listeners regarding different types of podcasts, including podcasts on the topic of mental health.
+It was also designed to understand the relationship between listening to podcasts and different aspects of mental health.

 This study will generate new information about how podcasts can be used for stigma reduction initiatives.